 - Existing accounts you have;

 - Any person you are financially associated with (e.g. via joint bank accounts); and

 - Previous searches carried out on you over the last 12 months.

 What credit score is considered good?

 This will vary based on the credit reference agency.
-A good credit score with Experian is 880 out of 999, TransUnion is 781 out of 850 and with Equifax is 420 out of 700.
+A good credit score with Experian is 880 out of 999, TransUnion is 781 out of 850 and with Equifax a score over 811 is considered excellent.